Angles24/ZodiacWeapons/ReadMe.md

 You must already have levequests unlocked for the Whitebrim, Saint Coinarch's Find and Camp Bluefog.
 I can't automate those quests yet as they combine a quest and a levequest in one.

 Levequests sometimes don't turn in all the way.
 May have to turn them in manually.

+Levequest: Someone's in the Doghouse will need to be done manually until I can find a way to automate the beckon escort quest.

 Copperbell Mines (Hard): One of the Collapsed Rocks has a smaller hitbox then RB thinks it does.
 Sometimes melee classes don't get close enough.
 Watch this.